Bryan Wang Peng Jun

 Talks and notes

-These are some of the notes (only for talks I've given) and writings I've made throughout my undergraduate career, arranged roughly by topic.
+These are some of the notes (only for talks I've given) and writings I've made, arranged roughly by topic.
 (Those notes that are handwritten were made primarily for my own reference, but I've included them here as they are fairly complete content-wise.
 One of the items on my to-do list is to type these notes up neatly in LaTeX.)

 Teaching